 ICE’s COVID-19 guidelines, released on July 6, require that students studying at hybrid model universities like UR have some in-person component to their study if they wish to spend the fall semester in the United States — this component can be fulfilled by a single hybrid course.

-“This is terrible policy guidance and terribly written” Vice Provost for Global Engagement Jane Gatewood said in the International Students Office (ISO) virtual town hall held last Friday, also calling the actions “xenophobic and pernicious.”
+“This is terrible policy guidance and terribly written,” Vice Provost for Global Engagement Jane Gatewood said in the International Students Office (ISO) virtual town hall held last Friday, calling the actions “xenophobic and pernicious.”

 MIT and Harvard claim in the lawsuit that the guidelines attempt to force universities to fully open and host in-person courses for the fall.
 They claim this is irresponsible and disregards public health.
 The original COVID-19 guidelines, issued in March, exempted international students from only being allowed one completely online course per semester.
 The March guidelines allowed students to take all courses online without losing their immigration status, and were supposed to be “in effect for the duration of the emergency,” according to the lawsuit.

 The schools claim that universities planned for the fall according to those guidelines, heavily relying on online courses to keep their campuses safe and outbreak-free.
 MIT and Harvard argue that the initial “emergency” is still going on, and therefore the new ICE guidelines are “arbitrary, capricious,” and “an abuse of discretion.”

 There have been several hearings in Boston surrounding the case, with another one scheduled for Tuesday, July 14 at 3 p.m.

 Gatewood said in the town hall that by the middle of this week, the judge will either issue a stay or a final decision on whether to permanently throw the guidelines out.
 The stay would temporarily prevent the government from enforcing the guidelines until they are reviewed and a more permanent decision is reached.